 In practice, “transposing” is not only publishing an act: it is defining who supervises, how incidents are notified, what the supply chain must prove, and how sanctions are enforced.
 Affected organisations cannot wait for the final paragraph in the Official Gazette to sort governance, inventory and evidence.

-In this guide we set out what changes with NIS2, where the Spanish process stands, what obligations already flow from EU texts and national drafts, and how to build a credible work plan without duplicating programmes you already run.
+In this guide we set out what changes with NIS2, where the Spanish process stands, what NIS2 requires at EU level, what already applies through Spanish law or contracts, what remains dependent on national transposition, and how to build a credible work plan without duplicating programmes you already run.

 What NIS2 is and why national transposition matters